gantrol/10x/references/How_to_Do_Great_Work.md

 I've never liked the term "creative process."
 It seems misleading.
 Originality isn't a process, but a habit of mind.
 Original thinkers throw off new ideas about whatever they focus on, like an angle grinder throwing off sparks.
 They can't help it.

 If the thing they're focused on is something they don't understand very well, these new ideas might not be good.
 One of the most original thinkers I know decided to focus on dating after he got divorced.
-He knew roughly as much about dating as the average 15 year old, and the results were spectacularly colorful.
+He knew roughly as much about dating as the average 15 years old, and the results were spectacularly colorful.
 But to see originality separated from expertise like that made its nature all the more clear.

 I don't know if it's possible to cultivate originality, but there are definitely ways to make the most of however much you have.
 For example, you're much more likely to have original ideas when you're working on something.
 Original ideas don't come from trying to have original ideas.
 They come from trying to build or understand something slightly too difficult. [^15]